phac-nml/mikrokondo/docs/usage/tool_params.md

     - singularity: Singularity container for the Kraken2.
     - docker: Docker container for Kraken2.
     - classified_suffix: Suffix for classified data from Kraken2.
 Do not alter this field unless doing pipeline development.
-    - unclassified_suffix: Suffic for unclassified data from Kraken2.
+    - unclassified_suffix: Suffix for unclassified data from Kraken2.
 Do not alter this field unless doing pipeline development.
     - report_suffix: The name of the report output by Kraken2.
     - output_suffix: The name of the output file from Kraken2.
 Do not alter this field unless doing pipeline development.
     - **tophit_level**: The taxonomic level to classify a sample at. e.g. default is `S` for species but you could use `S1` or `F`.